jlinoff/dsconf/README.md

 # dsconf
-Aanalyzes datasets to the interval for a specified confidence level.
+Aanalyzes datasets for the interval associated with a specified confidence level.

 There are many uses for a tool like this.
 For example, you can use it to determine whether min or max values are in the range.
 Or, you could